ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/frustrated.svg"-->

-The reason I give this example is because this type of problem happened to me!
+The reason I give this example is because it's a type of problem I've personally experienced!
 And it left me feeling frustrated, and, dissapointed.
 And if this wasn't only because I had lost time, then why?